..but in a good way this time!

 Speaking of life skills, I taught myself to crochet last week… thank you Youtube …. and just finished my first creation.

-Not perfect but with practise I hope to get better.
+Not perfect but with practice I hope to get better.
 Although knitting will probably always be my first love in needlecrafts, I am finding crochet very quick and lots of fun!

 Learning life skills is a passion of mine (I’m doing two language courses at the moment as well!) and I’ve always found in times of financial difficulties – which happen far more often than I’d like – I can always come up with something to do, make or simply pass the time designing and working out ways of creating practical stuff.